angelmz/learn-elixir-with-tests/markdown/hello-world.md

 #### macros

 A macro in Elixir can be thought of as a special kind of function that operates at compile time, rather than at runtime.
 However, instead of returning a value, a macro generates code that is then inserted into the program at the point where the macro is called.

-#### `describe`

-the `describe`, macro which is defined in the ExUnit.Case module, is used to define a test case in the ExUnit testing framework.
-It allows you to group related tests together and give them a descriptive name

 #### `test`